spencerhusen/learn-katacoda/servicemesh/istio-fasttrack/05-faults.md

 If the application’s front page was set to correctly handle delays, we expect it to load within approximately 7 seconds.
-To see the web page response times, open the Developer Tools menu in IE, Chrome or Firefox (typically, key combination `Ctrl`+`Shift`+`I` or `Alt`+`Cmd`+`I`), tab Network, and reload the bookinfo web page.
+To see the web page response times, open the Developer Tools menu in IE, Chrome or Firefox (typically, key combination `Ctrl`+`Shift`+`I` or `Alt`+`Cmd`+`I`), tab Network, and reload the Bookinfo web page.

 You will see and feel that the webpage loads in about 6 seconds: